MS Sinfra

 Sinfra was a cargo ship built in 1929 as Fernglen by Akers Mekaniske Verksted in Oslo, Norway, for a Norwegian shipping company.
 The ship was sold to Swedish owners in 1934 and to a French company in 1939, on the last occasion having her name changed to Sinfra.

-Sinfra was confiscated by German authorities in 1942, and used by them in the Mediterranean.
+Sinfra was confiscated by the German occupation authorities in 1942, and used by them in the Mediterranean.
 On 19 October 1943, Sinfra was bombed and sunk by Allied aircraft north of Souda Bay, Crete.
-Around 2,000 people were killed in the sinking, the majority being Italian POWs.
+Around 2,000 people were killed in the sinking, the majority being Italian POWs, including those killed by the German guards on the ship during the attack.